number13dev/mailserverbundle/README.md

 # MAIL SERVER WITH DOCKER
-## DOVECOT - POSTFIX - SPAMASSASSIN - with MYSQL
+## DOVECOT - POSTFIX - SPAMASSASSIN

+**Don't run this in production!
+This container is in an early stage of development!**

+You'll need the Postfixadmin Container to create the vmail Tables.

 ```